Air Evac Lifeteam: Pilots

 Air Evac's pilots are required to be instrument rated and receive air medical training under its proprietary Federal Aviation Administration-approved program.
 Each is required to undergo an 18-day course covering operational and procedural instruction, as well as aircraft and mission-specific training (flying at night and landing on unimproved rural terrain, such as pastures and fields and roadways) in both helicopter models operated by the company.
 Base assignment requires rigorous local flight orientation training to become an authority on local terrain, hospitals and landmarks.
 Recurring training includes an annual Part 135/NVG check-ride.

 Aircraft

 Air Evac owns and operates over 150 Bell 206 L1+ Long Ranger and about a dozen Bell 407 helicopters with each being equipped for medical services.
 The company has flown the Bell 206 LongRanger since its founding citing the model's reliability, efficiency, agility and safety record.
 While these aircraft are widely used and regarded as safe aircraft, in comparison to other airframes used, they are cramped for space which can sometimes make patient care difficult.

-In addition the company also operates an Airbus AS350 and an EC 130.
+In addition the company also operates an Airbus AS350 and several EC 130 and EC 135 aircraft.